How to remove wax from clothes - step by step

 After pre-treatment, continue with these next steps before the stain remover has time to dry out.

-First, see what washing instructions are printed on the care label.
-It is best to wash the textile at the highest possible temperature – at least 120 to 140°F (50 to 60°C) would be best.
-Select a detergent that’s specifically for tough stains, such as Persil® Power-Liquid® Stain Fighter , and use the amount indicated on the package for “heavily soiled” laundry.
+First, review the washing instructions printed on the care label of the stained item.
+It is best to wash the textile at the highest possible temperature – at least 120 to 140°F (50 to 60°C).
+Select a detergent that’s specifically for tough stains, such as Persil® ProClean® Stain Fighter laundry detergent or Persil ProClean +OXI Power laundry detergent, and use the amount indicated on the package for “heavily soiled” laundry.